donejs/donejs/tutorials/ajaxy/ajaxy.md

   3. Scrapes its contents.
   4. Writes the contents to a file.
   5. Adds any links in the page that start with #! to be indexed
-  6. Changes <code>window.location.hash</code> to the next index-able page
+  6. Changes the url hash to the next index-able page
   7. Goto #2 and repeats until all pages have been loaded

 ## Pausing the html scraping.

-By default, the contents are scraped immediately after the page's scripts have loaded or the window.location.hash has changed.
+By default, the contents are scraped immediately after the page's scripts have loaded or the route has changed.
 The Ajax request for content happens asynchronously so we have to tell [steal.html] to wait to scrape the content.

 To do this, Ajaxy calls: